TheGalfins/GNSS_Compare/docs/glossary.rst

 .. math::
   R = \rho + c \cdot (\delta t_{rx} - \delta t^{tx}) + I + T + \epsilon.

-In the equation of the range above we can take into account the effect of the satellite clock bias, ionosphere, troposphere mainly by mathematical models.
-However, what we can't remove directly is the receiver clock bias being required to be estimated.
+In the equation of the range above we correct for the effect of the satellite clock bias, ionosphere, troposphere mainly by mathematical models.
+However, what we can't remove directly is the receiver clock bias which is required to be estimated.
 And that term will always be present in our measurements!
 Therefore, our *range* equation becomes the *pseudorange* (PR) equation because of that.
 And that's why it's called *pseudorange*.

 .. math::
   PR = \rho + c \cdot (\delta t_{rx} - \delta t^{tx}) + I + T + \epsilon.